 What does this mean?
 France is a good nation when it comes to gathering resources on the map, but also thanks to the commander it starts with.
 Otherwise, the healing speed and troop health boost combo is not the best around since for most part of the game, it doesn’t really matter that much.

 The Matador: Cavalry Defense increases 5%.
-Gold gathering speed increases 10%.
-Troops load increases 10%.
+Experience gained from PvE battles increases 10%.
+Resource production increases 20%.

 Unique Unit: Conquistador (Cavalry)